MontiCore/EmbeddedMontiArc/README.md

 4. OpenCV

 ## MXNet
-For detailed instructions on how to run the MXNet and Caffe2 example, see the README in the corresponding folder.
+For detailed instructions on how to run the MXNet example, see the README in the corresponding folder.